groboclown/kota/index.md

 This project contains the source code for the game engine.
 The content is distributed elsewhere.
 The engine is licensed under the MIT license.

-The planned gameplay is initially a hunt for hidden knowledge throughout the known world.
+The planned game-play is initially a hunt for hidden knowledge throughout the known world.

 ## The Clockwork World